-Don't Go to the School
+Don't Go to the School, we will let you know when it's safe

 If a school is on lockdown, there is a reason.
 And, it may involve and unsafe environment surrounding the school.
 For your safety, the safety of your child, and the well-being of all involved, it's best to steer clear until you get the okay from the school.
 A traffic jam could hinder proper authorities from responding to an incident.